Lukas-JavaScript/File-sorting/README.md

 ## 🛡️ License:

-This project is licensed under the [LICENSE] license - see the LICENSE file for details.
+This project is licensed under the MIT license - see the LICENSE file for details.